Hints of Neutrino Dark Matter scattering in the CMB? Constraints from the Marginalized and Profile Distributions: Results for Massless Neutrinos

 We notice that when combining large and small-scale data, not only does the preference for interactions persist, but it becomes even slightly more pronounced due to a reduction in uncertainties.
 Once again, the PL analysis confirms that this preference arises from a global improvement in the fit to small scales without worsening the fit to larger-scale CMB data.

-In light of these findings, we can confidentially conclude that a mild preference for interaction $\log_{10} u_{\nu\rm{DM}}\sim -4.5$ is found in ACT data at a statistical level ranging between one and two standard deviations.
+In light of these findings, we can confidentially conclude that a mild preference for interaction $\log_{10} u_{\nu\rm{DM}}\sim -4.5$ is found in ACT data.
+Indeed, in all the cases considered, over 68\% of the total probability distribution is contained within the peaked range of $-5 \lesssim \log_{10} u_{\nu\text{DM}} \lesssim -3$, while the remaining probability lies in the long left tail $\log_{10}u_{\nu\rm{DM}} \lesssim -5$.
+This results in a non-negligible detection of $\nu$DM at a confidence level exceeding 68\%, but falling short of the 95\% confidence level.
+Alternatively, this corresponds to a statistical significance ranging between one and two standard deviations.
 As clear from \autoref{fig:ACT+lensing+BAO_full}, the fact that this hint disappears when considering the 95\% CL results is due to our choice to maintain a highly conservative approach and perform logarithmic sampling with a very wide prior for the interaction strength, covering several orders of magnitude down to $\log_{10} u_{\nu\rm{DM}}\sim -8$.
 Clearly, for such exceedingly modest values of coupling, the effects of interactions become negligible at any scale, resulting in flat tails of the distributions, both for the marginalized and profile distributions.
 This latter makes it clear that the minimum $\chi^2$ stops changing as this parameter changes.
 The dependence of the prior on the results obtained in this study certainly warrants careful consideration, and we encourage the interested reader to consult Appendix \ref{sec:AppendixA} for further details.